 A Binding Tariff Information (BTI) decision is a written tariff classification of your goods.
 It’s not a legal requirement, but it provides assurance that your goods have the correct commodity code and:

-- is legally binding on all EU customs administrations
+- is legally binding on all UK and EU customs administrations

 - is generally valid for 3 years

 - helps calculate customs duties, export refunds, licensing requirements, quotas or other restrictions in advance